Emulation of large-scale qubit registers with a phase-space approach: Benchmark on small-scale TFIM

 for $O=X$, $Y$ or $Z$.
 Illustrations of the quantum fluctuations of these quantities are shown in Fig.~\ref{fig:exa-psa-comparison-fluc}, and compared to their PSA equivalent obtained from the average:

 This figure shows the different parameter regimes in which the PSA succeeds or fails at predicting the exact quantum fluctuations.
 A good reproduction is observed when $k > 1$ and $\eta \le 1$, in agreement with the previous analysis made for 1-body observables and synthesized in Fig.~\ref{fig:psa-heatmap}.
-For $\eta > 1$, we see faster oscillations that the PSA fails to reproduce due to its statistical dampening.
-Finally, for $k = 1$ and $\eta =2$, we observe in Fig.~\ref{fig:exa-psa-comparison-fluc}~(panel g) a high peak of the value of $\sigma_x^2(t)$.
+For $\eta > 1$, we see faster oscillations that the PSA fails to reproduce.
+We observe these oscillations are not well reproduced because the PSA introduces a stronger dampening than the exact.
+This dampening can be attributed to the statistical averaging of many trajectories with slightly different phases, and was seen in other similar works~\cite{braemer-2024-cluster-twa}.
+Finally, for $k = 1$ and $\eta = 2$, we observe in Fig.~\ref{fig:exa-psa-comparison-fluc}~(panel g) a high peak of the value of $\sigma_x^2(t)$.
 This singular behavior can be attributed to the boundary effect, in which part of the wave function bounces back from the end of the chain, leading to interference.